drok28/sm64js/README.md

 When you do code changes, Webpack-Dev-Server will automatically rebuild and reload the page.
-You can now start developing against a staging environment at https://sm64js-dev.smmdb.net, which should be kept up to date.
-This staging environment is only set up for client-only development and logins will only work, if accessed from https://localhost:9300.
+You can now start developing against a staging environment at https://sm64js-dev.smmdb.net, which should be kept up to date As of 2023 this Probably won't work on your device.
+(Common) This staging environment is only set up for client-only development and logins will only work, if accessed from https://localhost:9300.